cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 We get: `/usr/bin/id`

-And if we print our PATH variable, we can see all the folders from which system search for the commands.
+And if we print our PATH variable, we can see all the folders from which system searches for the commands.

 ```shell
 echo $PATH